Top Resume Tips for IT Sector Jobs in 2026

 With remote work here to stay, highlight experiences with:

-Use a free resume analyzer to evaluate how well your resume speaks to hybrid or remote readiness.
+Use a resume analyzer to evaluate how well your resume speaks to hybrid or remote readiness.

 8. Keep Education and Experience Chronological